chessvector/chess-vector-engine/README.md

 - **Stockfish** - Reference for advanced search algorithms and evaluation techniques
 - **Leela Chess Zero** - Inspiration for neural network integration in chess engines
 - **Chess Programming Wiki** - Comprehensive resource for chess engine development
+- **Computer Chess Forums** - Community knowledge and testing methodologies

 ---

-**Ready to revolutionize chess AI?** Start with `cargo install chess-vector-engine` and explore the power of vector-based position analysis!
+**Ready to experience 2000+ ELO chess AI?** Start with `cargo install chess-vector-engine` and explore the power of hybrid vector-based analysis combined with tournament-strength evaluation!